VanshikaLud04/Rag-bench/README.md

 - **Context Recall** — how much of the ground truth is covered by retrieved context
 - **Faithfulness** — how grounded the answer is in retrieved chunks (not hallucinated)
 - **Answer Relevancy** — semantic similarity between query and final answer
+- **Agentic self-critique** — Gemini evaluates its own answer for hallucination and autonomously retries with a stricter prompt if needed

 ---